8n8/bigwebthing/README.md

 There will probably also be a scheme where paying users can invite people for a free trial period.

 There is a generous usage allowance, that is intended to be high enough that non-abusive users will never reach it.

+# Accounting

+The accounting system uses a blockchain-like distributed database, so everyone has access to all the transactions (privacy?).
+Transactions are hashed onto the top of the chain.
+A transaction is encoded as follows:

+    8 bytes: sender public key[:10]
+    8 bytes: recipient public key[:10]
+    64 bytes: signature from sender of blockchain hash 4 bytes: positive amount in m£

+Only the first few bytes of the public keys are needed, because if there is a conflict then both can be tried and the signature used to resolve it.

+A blockchain is only valid if all the accounts but the server account have zero or positive balances, and if the sum of all the account balances is zero.

+If two blockchains conflict then the longest wins.

+This system is distributed like Bitcoin, but not decentralised like Bitcoin.
+The only source of money is the server account.

+Because this blockchain will get pretty large, there is a blockchain hosting service with this API:

+Client to server
+    Upload transaction
+        encoded transaction

+    Download transactions
+        start hash
+        end hash

+Server to client
+    Transaction
+        start hash
+        end hash
+        transaction

 # Embedded programming language (speculative)